"Hello, June. It's been a while since I seen you last."

 Sow and Grow

 - Plant vegetable and herb plants into raised beds, pots or into a vegetable garden.
 Plant summer and autumn cabbage, kale, brussel sprouts, cauliflower and lettuce plants.
-You can also sow seeds of Suttons Purple Sprouting Broccoli, Chinese Cabbage and Autumn King Carrots outdoors for fresh, kitchen vegetables in autumn and winter.
+You can also sow seeds of Suttons Purple Sprouting Broccoli and Chinese Cabbage outdoors for fresh, kitchen vegetables in autumn and winter.

 - Did you know that scented lavender helps you sleep like a baby?
 Simply place lavender sprigs into the sleeve of your pillow and drift away for a restful night’s sleep.
 June is the right time to plant lavender in your garden.
 It grows really well in patio pots and flowers from June to early autumn.
 It loves to grow in a sunny location, in free draining soil.
 So it is perfect in a patio planter in full sun.